-If you have purchased an ActiveLearn subscription, you will recieve a Get Started email.
+If you have purchased an ActiveLearn subscription or ActiveBook license, you will receive a Get Started email.
 This email will include either an institution code or an access code, which you can use to register a new account on ActiveLearn.

-- You may also get an email asking you to accept our Terms and Conditions, and you will need to complete this step to recieve your code.
+You may also get an email asking you to accept our Terms and Conditions, and you will need to complete this step to receive your code.

-- School subscriptions generally provide institution codes (6-8 digits long), which are used for registering teachers with their school on ActiveLearn.
+School subscriptions generally provide institution codes (6-8 digits long), which you use to register a teaching account with your school on ActiveLearn.
 These codes are not useful for students.

-- Students, private tutors, and independent learners will generally have an access code, which is used for registering a standalone account or adding a product to an existing account.
+Students, private tutors, and independent learners will have an access code, typically 25 digits long, which is used for registering a standalone account or adding a product to an existing account.

 If you are registering using an institution code, then after filling in your personal information, you have the opportunity to request access to student details from another, previously registered teacher in your school.
 This is a safeguard to ensure only trusted, genuine teachers are able to work with their school's subscriptions and accounts.